Renting vs. Buying Property in Europe: Which Is Right for Expats?

 Cons:

-• Substantial Upfront Costs: Consists of down payment, taxes, attorney fees, etc.
+• Substantial Upfront Costs: Consist of down payment, taxes, attorney fees, etc

-• Slow Bureaucracy: Non-citizens might find the processes here steeped in red tape and slow.
+• Slow Bureaucracy: Non-citizens may encounter processes that are steeped in red tape and can be slow

 • Long Haul: Selling a house and moving once more is an ordeal.